-Tonight – September 1, 2016 – Neptune comes closest to Earth for the year.
-It reaches opposition – when it is most opposite the sun from Earth for this year – on September 2.
+Tonight – September 4, 2017 – Neptune comes closest to Earth for the year.
+Then, one day later, on September 5, it reaches opposition – when it is most opposite the sun in our sky for this year.
 By closest, we don’t mean close.
-Neptune lodges in the outskirts of our solar system and at opposition lies 29 times farther away from Earth than Earth lies from our sun.
+Neptune, the 8th planet outard from the sun, lodges in the outskirts of our solar system and at opposition lies 29 times farther away from Earth than Earth lies from our sun.

 As viewed from Earth now, this world is in front of the constellation Aquarius the Water Carrier.

 Opposition is a special event.
 When any planet outside of Earth’s orbit is at or near opposition, Earth comes closest to that planet for the year, and that planet, in turn, shines most brightly in our sky.
 Even at opposition, however, Neptune, the eighth planet outward from the sun, is not all that close and it’s not all that bright.

 In fact, Neptune is the only major solar system planet that’s absolutely not visible to the unaided eye.
 This world is about five times fainter than the dimmest star that you can see on an inky black night.
 You’ll need binoculars (at least) and a detailed sky chart to see Neptune in front of the constellation Aquarius.